milosh86/aws-iot-shadow-helper/README.md

-# AWS IoT thingShadow Helper
+# AWS IoT thingShadow Helper Library

 ## Overview
 Helper library which aims to simplify the usage of not so intuitive AWS